 - Data Storage – Users may not store their files on the hard drives of the individual workstations or on the law school’s network.
 Users may not save their personal settings on individual workstations.

-- Reporting Equipment Problems – Report any PC or printer problem, such as paper jams, toner replacement, backed-up print jobs, etc. to the User Support Analyst, student Iab assistant, or reference office.
+- Reporting Equipment Problems – Report any PC or printer problem, such as paper jams, toner replacement, backed-up print jobs, etc. to the circulation desk, reference desk, or the IT department located in 224K Hulston Hall, or by calling 882-6246, or emailing email@example.com.
 Do not attempt to fix any lab equipment on your own.
 Lab supplies (paper reams, toner etc.) are to be handled by staff only.

 Failure to observe lab policies and directions from library staff regarding proper lab use may result in restriction or revocation of computer access, or in termination, academic probation, or prosecution under federal or state law.